pantheon-systems/example-terminus-auto-update-script/README.md

 2. Delete the multidev environment `update-wp`
 3. Recreate the multidev environment `update-wp`
 	* Deletion and recreation is done to clear any existing changes and pull the latest database/files from the live environment
-4. Switch the multidev environment `update-wp` to Git mode
+4. Switch the multidev environment `update-wp` to git mode
 5. [Apply Pantheon upstream updates](https://pantheon.io/docs/upstream-updates/)
 	* WordPress core updates are managed in the upstream
 6. Switch the multidev environment `update-wp` to SFTP mode